Open-Cascade-SAS/OCCT/samples/mfc/standard/08_HLR/README.txt

 HLR sample demonstrates hidden line removal algorithm.
-It supports exact and polygonal HLR algorihms.
+It supports exact and polygonal HLR algorithms.

 To try HLR you need to follow some steps:
 1) to import model, which will displayed in 3d view.